"I just looked down at it for a second..."

 The penalty for distracted driving in Alberta is a $300 fine and three demerit points.

 - using hand-held cell phones

 - using electronic devices like laptop computers, video games, cameras, video entertainment displays and programming portable audio players (e.g. MP3 players)

 - writing, printing or sketching, and

 - personal grooming (brushing and flossing teeth, putting on makeup, curling hair, clipping nails or shaving).

-Learn more about Distracted Driving.
-Get the facts about the law.
-Review Frequently Asked Questions.
+Learn more about distracted driving, get the facts about the law, and review frequently asked questions.
 Visit the Alberta Transportation website.

 2017 Gazette Advertisement